jndiogo/sibila/docs/what.md

 To specify the structured output that you want from the model, you can use Pydantic's BaseModel derived classes, or the lightweight Python dataclasses, if you don't need the whole Pydantic.

-With Sibila, you can also use simple types like bool, int, str, enumerations or lists.
+With Sibila, you can also use simple data types like bool, int, str, enumerations or lists.
 For example, need to classify something?

 !!! example